apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 | ------------ | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Natural Rank | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  |

-The sketch might discard the even values producing something like this:
+The sketch might discard the even numbered quantiles producing something like this:

 | Quantile:    | 10  | 30  | 50  | 70  | 90  |
 | ------------ | --- | --- | --- | --- | --- |
 | Natural Rank | 2   | 4   | 6   | 8   | 10  |

-When the sketch deletes values it adjusts the associated ranks by effectively increasing the "weight" of adjacent items so that they are positionally approximately correct and the top rank corresponds to *n*.
+When the sketch deletes quantiles it adjusts the associated ranks by effectively increasing the "weight" of adjacent quantiles so that they are approximately positionally correct and the top natural rank corresponds to *n*.

 How do we resolve *q(3)* or *r(20)*?

 ## The need for inequality search
-The quantile sketch algorithms discussed in the literature primarily differ by how they choose which values in the stream should be discarded.
+The quantile sketch algorithms discussed in the literature primarily differ by how they choose which quantiles in the stream should be discarded.
 After the elimination process, all of the quantiles sketch implementations are left with the challenge of how to reconstruct the actual distribution, approximately and with good accuracy.

 Given the presence of duplicates and absence of values from the stream we must redefine the above quantile and rank functions as inequalities **while retaining the properties of 1:1 functions.**